Upside Down (Set It Off album)

-Upside Down is the third studio album by American band Set It Off.
+Upside Down is the third studio album by American rock band Set It Off.
 The album was released on October 7, 2016, through record labels Equal Vision Records and Rude Records.
 It is the first album of the band as a quartet after the departure of bassist Austin Kerr in 2015.

 Promotion and release

 The first single from the album, "Uncontainable", was released on March 18, 2016, alongside the announcement of Upside Down.
 The second single of the album, "Something New", was released on June 29, with a music video.
 That same day, the band revealed the track listing and the art cover of the album.
 The third single of the album, "Life Afraid", was released on August 4, with a lyric video.
 A music video of the song was published in the band's official youtube channel the same day the album was released.
 The fourth and last single of the album, "Hypnotized", was released on April 17, 2017, with a music video.